 - Have attained a Year 11 in high school or the overseas equivalent*Minimum IELTS overall band of 5.5 (Academic Module) with no individual band below 5.0; or TOEFL iBT (internet-based) minimum score of 65 with no band less than 15; or Pearson (PTE) 42 (no communicative skills less than 36); or Any other equivalent assessment of English language proficiency

 - Results older than 2 years are not acceptable.

 - Evidence that, within two years of their application date, they have successfully completed in Australia a foundation courses or a senior secondary certificate of education or a substantial part of a Certificate III or higher level qualification, from the Australian Qualifications Framework.

-- For levels 1 and 2 students only, successful completion of MMC Language and Numeracy Test conducted on MMC (for onshore international students ONLY.)
+- For levels 1 and 2 students only, successful completion of MMC Language and Numeracy Test conducted by MMC authorised person.